cliffeby/hope3Node/readme.md

 <h1>Framework</h1>
 I used the Node/Express template on Webstrorm 10.
 The only addition was nodemon  (npm i nodemon -g) to facilitate restarts (rs) in lieu of CtrlC Y npm start.

 I was unable to structure this framework into the meanjs 4.0 file layout.
 The Routes path seems to require a specific directory.
-Additionally, this framework requires an HTML template.
+Additionally, the Node/Express template on Webstrorm 10 requires an HTML template.
 Jade was the default setting.

+<h1>Install and run</h1>
+The Node/Express template on Webstrorm 10 requires an npm install to install the node and express modules.
+Nodemon  (npm i nodemon -g) was added to facilitate restarts (rs) in lieu of CtrlC Y npm start.
+To run, use <b>npm start.</>

 <h1>HOPE Data model</h1>
 <ul>